50+ Universities Offering Blockchain Degrees

 University of Nicosia

-Since 2014, the University of Nicosia in Cyprus has offered a Master of Science in Digital Currency.
+Since 2014, the University of Nicosia in Cyprus has offered a Master of Science (MS) in Blockchain & Digital Currency.
 It was the first university in the world to launch a full academic degree in blockchain.

-Since Fall 2017, Northeastern University’s College of Engineering has offered a Master of Science in Information Systems – Blockchain Technology Specialization (Silicon Valley).
+Since Fall 2017, Northeastern University’s College of Engineering has offered a Master of Science (MS) in Information Systems with a Blockchain Technology Specialization .

 Set in the heart of New York City, Fordham’s Gabelli School of Business offers a two-year Full-Time MBA program, a Professional MBA program designed for students who want to continue working through school, and an accelerated Executive MBA program for experienced professionals.

-Students who pursue the FinTech primary concentration can choose to focus on the technical aspects of recent financial innovations (i.e. computational aspects), or on the applications of FinTech, such as the use of blockchain for cryptocurrencies and machine learning for data analytics.
+Students who pursue the FinTech Concentration can choose to focus on the technical aspects of recent financial innovations (i.e. computational aspects), or on the applications of FinTech, such as the use of blockchain for cryptocurrencies and machine learning for data analytics.

 University of Strathclyde

-Since September 2017, the University of Strathclyde has offered an MSc in FinTech.
+Since September 2017, the University of Strathclyde has offered a Master of Science (MS) in FinTech.
 The 12-month full-time degree is taught on campus at Strathclyde Business School in Glasgow.

 The FinTech master’s degree is more focused on big data techniques, computer programing, and analytical methods than blockchain.
 However, students are required to complete two projects – one technology and one financial – which can be in a research area of interest to them.
 There is also the opportunity to learn about Python programming.

-In addition to the full-time option in Glasgow, the MSc FinTech is offered part-time over two-years in Bahrain, primarily through face-to-face intensive classes at weekends.
+In addition to the full-time option in Glasgow, the MS FinTech is offered part-time over two-years in Bahrain, primarily through face-to-face intensive classes at weekends.

 University of Alcalá

-Since February 2018, the University of Alcalá has offered a Master in Blockchain, Smart Contracts, and Cryptoeconomics.
+Since February 2018, the University of Alcalá near Madrid, Spain has offered a Master in Blockchain, Smart Contracts, and Cryptoeconomics.
 The 14-month degree program is taught in Spanish and 100% online.